Will You Need to Wear Eyeglasses or Contact Lenses?

 Matthew was never a fan of reading glasses.
 Therefore, for over 15 years, he has worn monovision contact lenses successfully to provide distance for presbyopia.
 Monovision lenses correct one eye for distance and one eye for near vision.
 After his cataract surgery, he would like to continue wearing monovision contacts.
 However, this is not his only option.

-Multifocal lenses can be implanted in both of Matthew’s eyes, thereby giving sharp focus for both near and distance in both eyes.
-Alternatively, his eye doctor can implant one lens for distance and one for near – following the monovision method.
+Multifocal lenses, PanOptix, can be implanted in both of Matthew’s eyes, thereby giving sharp focus for both near and distance in both eyes.
+Alternatively, his eye doctor can implant one standard lens for distance and one for near – following the monovision method.
 The best candidates for this option are generally patients who are accustomed to wearing monovision lenses, such as Matthew.
 The final choice is a personal one, based on his preferences.

 Jerry has worn eyeglasses since he was a young child, and he is the proud owner of many stylish frames.
 In addition to providing clear eyesight, Jerry’s eyeglasses function as his trademark fashion accessory.

-After cataract surgery, he is a good candidate for basic single focus lens implants.
+After cataract surgery, he is a good candidate for standard single focus lens implants.
 These implants will improve Jerry’s visual acuity without eyeglasses, yet he will still need eyewear to focus well on both distance and near tasks.
 This option is a great match for his personal preferences.

 The type of vision correction you choose after your cataract surgery depends upon your ocular condition, individual lifestyle preferences and the professional recommendation of your eye doctor.
 Quality vision is the objective of every cataract procedure, and there is more than one way to reach this goal!